 This is Sensey McSenseFace.
 A search tool, designed to sit on top of a Qlik application that uses natural language to create visualisations on the fly.

-To test it, type sales, sales by region , average sales for beverages by region or who sells the least.
+To test it, type sales, sales by region , average sales amount for beverages by region or who sells the least.